gerryd/cookbook/content/recipe/dishes/stoofvlees.md

 - add the meat with the onions to the cooking pot
 - use the beer to deglaze and clean the pan, bring it close to the boiling point
 - add it to the meat and onions
-- add the boullion, cloves and apple/pear jam
+- add the bouillon, cloves and apple/pear jam
 - crumble in the gingerbread
 - put the mustard on the bread and put it mustard side down in the pot
 - let it cook on low to medium for 1.5 to 3 hours, without lid